vijay03/cs360v-f20/project-1.md

 You can also enable qemu-kvm on your personal laptops / computers and work on the project.

 ### Using a server for the project
 There are accounts created for all the groups on a server named "thoothukudi-lom".
+The projects will run much faster on the server as compared to the VM.
+So if you are not able to use the VM on the lab machines or you are finding the VMs to be too slow, you can use the server.

 The thoothukudi-lom sits behind a gateway server called "pig".
 If you want to use thoothukudi-lom for the project, please follow the steps below:
 1. add the following lines to the ~/.ssh/config file of the machine which you will use to ssh into the server:
 ```
 Host thoothukudi-lom